nikhilsingh-k/product-line-profitability-analysis/README.md

 ## Deployment

-The application is deployed using Streamlit Cloud with GitHub integration, enabling real-time interaction and continuous deployment.
+The dashboard is deployed using Streamlit Cloud with GitHub integration, enabling continuous deployment and live updates.

-Live link:
+Live URL:
 https://nikhil-profitability-dashboard.streamlit.app/

 ---